nkoster/gpgchat/README.md

 ### Execute a command
 You can type `!!![command]` to run a command within a chat session.
-If you omit the command, the default OS shell will be excuted.
+If you omit the command, the default OS shell will be executed.